giftpasay/giftpasay.github.io/_posts/2025-05-18-saved-by-preaching.md

 ## 4. Nothing Replaces the Preaching of God's Word

 In our modern times, many things compete for our attention.
-Pastor Sael warned that nothing should replace the preaching and teaching of God's Word.
-He said:
+Nothing should replace the preaching and teaching of God's Word.

 > _"I still believe in old-fashioned preaching to save man.
 Nothing replaces the preaching of the Word of God."_